Best Debt Management Companies

 As with many other debt management companies, Cambridge Credit Counseling is a nonprofit debt relief company.
 When you sign up for this service, you work with a certified counselor.
 The company claims to provide an average reduction in credit card interest rates from 22% down to 8%, and an average debt repayment period of 48 months or less.
 Cambridge provides certain services for free, including credit counseling.

-The average fees with Cambridge are around $25 a month, and there is a small setup fee.
+There are monthly fees with Cambridge, and there is a small setup fee.
 Cambridge is accredited, and the company has a reputation for transparency in the industry.

 GreenPath Financial Wellness

 GreenPath Financial Wellness has a long history in the debt management industry.
 This nonprofit has been providing services since 1961.
 It does provide some free services such as debt counseling.
 GreenPath is unique because it can work with people to create debt repayment plans for all types of debts, as opposed to just unsecured debt.
 GreenPath is also fully bonded, licensed, and registered in all 50 states, and it has an excellent Better Business Bureau rating.
-GreenPath fees are fairly similar to fees from other companies and may run from up to $75 a month.
+GreenPath fees are fairly similar to fees from other companies and monthly fees range from $0 – $75.

 Apprisen is a company that has been providing services to help people improve their finances for more than 60 years.
 Financial wellness programs offered include free comprehensive financial counseling, personal finance education programs, financial coaching, and student loan counseling.